 See the Spinx statue

-Built not by the Ancient Egyptians but a local artist in 1918 after the death of his beloved wife as a memorial to her, the statue is very different to the Egyptian culture.
+Looking for an unusual and hidden Zadar attractions?
+Then Spinx is your answer.
+Built not by the Ancient Egyptians but a local artist in 1918 after the death of his beloved wife as a memorial to her, the statue is very different from the Egyptian culture.
 It’s made of concrete and has fingers instead of paws.

 Drink locally produced liqueur